Where To Source Products Outside Of China // Pros And Cons Of Top China Manufacturing Alternatives

 Where is the next World Sourcing Hub?

-People ask, “What is the next China?” with the world changing.
+People ask, “What is the next China?” as the world continues to change.
 The top contenders for production outside of China are countries such as India, Vietnam, Bangladesh, Indonesia, and Thailand.
-This guide will focus on the main alternatives to China and the pros/cons of abandoning China in favor of rising manufacturing centers.
+This guide will focus on the main alternatives to China and the pros and cons of abandoning China in favor of emerging manufacturing centers.

 Pros And Cons Of China Manufacturing Alternatives

 Sourcing outside of China presents both opportunities and challenges.
 We wrote a blog post about key differences when sourcing outside of China.
 Buyers need to set realistic expectations in advance.
-We review the benefits and disadvantages of moving your manufacturing and sourcing out of China.
+We review the benefits and drawbacks of relocating your manufacturing and sourcing operations outside of China.

 Pros Of Manufacturing Outside Of China

-The main advantage of abandoning China for rising manufacturing centers in Asia is to lower costs and avoid tariffs imposed on Chinese goods.
+The primary advantage of relocating manufacturing to rising centers in Asia is to lower costs and avoid tariffs imposed on Chinese goods.
 While many manufacturers could cope with rising wages in Chinese cities, the new import tariffs under the Trump administration made importing goods from China expensive.

-The tariffs caused thousands of manufacturers to cancel their contracts in China and move factories to countries like Vietnam.
-Many of these countries can manufacture goods of similar quality at a lower cost of production.
+The tariffs led to thousands of manufacturers canceling their contracts in China and relocating factories to countries like Vietnam.
+Many of these countries can manufacture goods of similar quality at a lower production cost.
 Here are the main pros of outsourcing outside of China:

 Lower Production Cost

-Chinese factories are cheaper than they used to be.
+Chinese factories are now more affordable than they were in the past.
 Some estimates claim the average wage doubles every five years in proximity to major cities.
 While it’s possible to keep costs low by moving the factory to a more rural area in China, most manufacturers opt for other countries where they can operate near urban centers with logistical infrastructure.
 As a result, although wages in other Asian countries rise, they are still significantly lower.

 Less Red Tape

-You have to deal with substantial import taxes and restrictions imposed by the Chinese Communist Party.
+You must contend with substantial import taxes and restrictions imposed by the Chinese Communist Party.
 The CCP imposes many regulations regarding production within its borders and favors Chinese citizens in disputes.
-You may have to deal with much red tape depending on your product.
+You may have to deal with a lot of red tape depending on your product.
 The regulations are lower in neighboring countries.

 Productive Workforce

-Neighboring countries such as Vietnam and the Philippines can provide a significant labor force on all levels.
+Neighboring countries, such as Vietnam and the Philippines, can provide a significant labor force at all levels.
 They’re competent enough to fill jobs requiring a high level of expertise, so many of them can compete with Chinese workers.
 The only downside is that they don’t have a large population of China with a near-unlimited labor force.

 Cons Of Manufacturing Outside Of China